texttree/tsv-frontend/README.md

 * `type='err'`
 * `reference='1:2'`
 * `bookId='gen''`
-* `fields: {Note: '', Quote: ''}`  -It is important that the fields in the table match the parameters in the object
+* `fields: {Note: '', Quote: ''}`  -It is important that the names of fields in the table match the parameters in the object.

 On the server it will look like this: